Varadavnm/Grocery-App/readme.md

-# Welcome to Paper Basket (Grocery Store App)
+# Welcome to Grocery Store App
-Paper Basket is a web app used for purchasing groceries, which has one admin, with multiple store managers and customers.
+This is a web app used for purchasing groceries, which has one admin, with multiple store managers and customers.
 Admin adds or removes categories, and checks new store manager sign-ups and requests from store manager regarding category modifications.
 Customers can purchase from the store.
 Store managers can add new products and make requests regarding categories.

 ### The application is divided into three sections.